-Law are intended to protect you and uphold your rights, but they also place limits on what you can do for your own protection on that of others.
+Laws are intended to protect you and uphold your rights, but they also place limits on what you can do for your own protection and that of others.

-If you are new to Scotland, you can read this guide to Scots Law created by young people.
+If you are new to Scotland, you can read a guide to Scots Law created by young people.
 It is available in variety of languages.

 Being the victim of a crime

-A victim of a crime is when you have been impacted by a crime, for example you physical, emotional or mental harm or have suffered economic (for example, monetary) loss because a crime has been committed.
+A victim of a crime is when you have been impacted by a crime, for example, you have experienced physical, emotional or mental harm or have suffered economic (for example, monetary) loss because a crime has been committed.

-Scottish Government have some information on support for victims of crime which you can access even if you haven’t reported the crime to the police.
-Victim Support Scotland provide support and advice about a range of crimes.
+The Scottish Government have some information on support for victims of crime which you can access even if you haven’t reported the crime to the police.
+Victim Support Scotland provides support and advice about a range of crimes.

 If your mental or physical health has been affected by a crime, then you may be eligible for criminal injury compensation, which Clan Childlaw explain in more detail.